rus8/sofar-obj-det/README.md

 ![scheme](uml-scheme.png)

-To use OpenCV for image we have to convert them to OpenCV format using CvBridge which a ROS library with requred functions.
+To use OpenCV for image related operations  we have to convert them to OpenCV format using CvBridge which is a ROS library with required functions.

 ___

 ### Conclusion

+-
+- check compatability of libraries
-We should look for available architectures before evaluating datasets
+- look for available architectures before evaluating datasets